curiousTauseef/Jango/README.md

 Usage
 ==============

-To start using jango, open python interpreter and type
+To start using jango, Copy this whole directory in your home directory then open python interpreter and type

     import sys
     sys.path.append('./Jango')